 The truth is, being a one-man army, freelancers can`t do anything but spend time calculating, preparing, and sending out invoices if they really want to get paid for their job.
 The more efficient they are in doing so the higher our chance to create a seamless and efficient invoicing process.

-This article explores some actionable invoicing tips proved by experienced business leaders and field experts to make the invoice process smoother and less time-consuming.
+This article explores some actionable invoicing tips provided by experienced business leaders and field experts to make the invoice process smoother and less time-consuming.

 Research Your Clients